+Flood insurance is a supplemental policy that protects your home/dwelling specifically from flood related issues.
 At this time, flood insurance is a separate policy, and it is not covered by the standard homeowner’s policies.
-The insurance company providing the policy should be a member of the National Flood Insurance Program (NFIP) to sell flood insurance.

-It refers to the physical structure of the home or building.
+Damages to the physical structure of your home or building.

 The rates for a flood insurance policy are determined by the type of the house and the level of risk of the general area.
 In general, there are two levels:

-- The high-risk zone which is defined as an area that a house runs a high possibility to get flooded and
+The high-risk zone which is defined as an area that a house runs a high possibility to get flooded